-Indicator Indicator Justification and Definition Core Return on Equity 1 This indicator aligns with the interests of Common Shareholders.
-Defined as Core Return on Common Shareholders' Equity (ROE), it is a non-IFRS measure that assesses the financial efficiency and profitability of the Corporation.
-It measures the Core earnings1 generated relative to common shareholders' equity, providing insight into the organization's ability to generate sustainable returns on the capital invested by its shareholders.
+Indicator Indicator Justification and Definition Core ROE (1) This indicator aligns with the interests of Common Shareholders.
+Defined as Core ROE (1) , it assesses the financial efficiency and profitability of the Corporation.
+It measures the Core earnings (2) generated relative to common shareholders' equity, providing insight into the organization's ability to generate sustainable returns on the capital invested by its shareholders.
+The value may be adjusted to reflect management actions that, while not typically included in Core ROE, fall within management's control, ensuring a more accurate representation of the Corporation's annual performance.
 Corporate Objectives New Business Aims at supporting our growth objectives by acquiring new clients, expanding market share and generating sales and revenue from new product lines or business initiatives.
 This measure typically focuses on the growth and development of the Corporation's client base, market presence, sales, and revenue streams through the acquisition of new business opportunities.
-Expense Control Encourages sound management of expenses.
+Expense Encourages sound management of expenses.
 Through this indicator, the Corporation evaluates the effectiveness of managing and reducing operating costs, overhead and other expenditures within the organization.
 It typically includes a focus on controlling and optimizing expenses to improve profitability, operational efficiency and overall financial performance.
 Business Unit Objectives Aligns objectives of each division with our business plan.
 These objectives are determined annually and are linked to the Corporation's strategic goals, directly impacting the overall success and financial performance of the Corporation.
 Strategic Objectives Encourages the achievement of results related to transversal strategic initiatives.
 This indicator contains strategic transversal initiatives such as sustainable growth, operational excellence and benefits realized on key projects, client and employee experience improvements, and strong risk and capital management.